 The winning authors will be determined by the second level students who vote for their favourite book on the shortlist.
 There will be two winning authors – one from each category – i.e. one Junior and one Senior.
 Voting forms and online voting links will be on the “Rating Forms” page of this website https://greatreadsaward.com .

 Additional background information:

 SLARI is a voluntary organisation and will be seeking sponsors to cover the prizes for each author.
 The reading panel who decide on the shortlist each year are from the school library community and include librarians and teachers.
-The 2017 reading panel are as follows;
+The 2018 reading panel is as follows: